 "Of course I remember."

 The only problem was that I had to find a vampire to bring me into that world, and I didn't exactly know a lot of them.
 I knew of them.
-I knew that there was another family in Alaska – The Denali coven – that were an extended family of them but that was about it.
+I knew that there was another family in Alaska—The Denali coven—that was an extended family of them but that was about it.
 And also that family in Italy, the royal one called the Volturi.
 I'd dreamt of the time I heard about them for the last two nights.
 I didn't know what it was but I couldn't shake that memory away from me.
 It was on repeat in my head.

 Several days passed in the same slow and empty pace that it had since I was left behind, and every night I dreamt about the Volturi.
 It was either that memory from my birthday or it was about the time when I saw the painting of them and their names just rang in my head day and night.